balsedie/trilomorph/analyze_data.md

 Further analysis are expected to be performed by joining TriloMorph morphometric data with occurrence data obtained from the Paleobiology Database[^4] of the Geobiology Database[^5].

-The expected workflow for the analysis is described in the following figure
+The expected workflow for further analyses is described in the following figure

 ![workflow](https://figshare.com/ndownloader/files/40535714/preview/40535714/preview.jpg)